Why Study in the USA

 Studying in the United States and abroad doesn’t just give you tangible degrees and certificates.
 Your experience says something about who you are.
-Living and studying in another country—especially where your language isn’t spoken—is challenging, requires courage and a positive attitude.
+Living and studying in another country—especially where your language isn’t spoken—is challenging, and requires courage and a positive attitude.
 Sometimes, these characteristics are more influential than your degree.

 Life here, both as an international student and visitor, will probably be different from what you expect.
 You may be pleasantly surprised to find that the images from films and television programs are not always true.
-Americans come in a variety of sizes, colors and shapes and in general are very friendly and will be interested in learning about you and your country.
+Americans come in a variety of sizes, colors, and shapes and in general, are very friendly and will be interested in learning about you and your country.

-For any international student, the USA has a lot to offer: one of the most prestigious, top ranked higher education systems in the world, eclectic cities and beautiful natural parks, culture, history and a very multicultural population.
+For any international student, the USA has a lot to offer: one of the most prestigious, top-ranked higher education systems in the world, eclectic cities and beautiful natural parks, culture, history, and a very multicultural population.

 Diversity and Variety